 Most of the fastener’s surface area is hidden by the groove in the composite material, which gives you a clean look from all sides — no screw or nail heads on the surface of your beautiful composite deck boards

-Why should you use hidden deck fasteners?
+Why use hidden deck fasteners?

 When it comes to hidden deck fasteners, you’ll find that there are several benefits to using them.
 First of all, hidden deck fasteners are (obviously) hidden from view, so no nail heads or screws will be seen on the surface of your composite decking material.
 This not only makes a project look cleaner and more attractive, but it also protects against rusting and corrosion which can occur with exposed metal.